API Documentation comes in a variety of forms. You can find it in

 pdfs, html, or even a Postman-collection that lets you play immediately.
 You can provide project examples, detailed blog posts, or video walk throughs.There are tradeoffs of each.
 Regardless of how you deliver the documentation, all documentation fall into one of three buckets:

 The descriptive style is what we’re the most familiar with.
 It is the encyclopedic form of our docs that lists every parameter, defines every term, and shows every end point.
-It’s 100% factual without any bias or preferences and probably written by the engineering team.
+It’s 100% factual without any bias or preferences and probably written by the engineering team or auto-generated.
 These docs are absolutely mandatory when you’re in the depths of an API trying to understand the specific parameters and endpoints you need to combine to solve your problem.

 That said, these docs are incredibly boring.

-The storytelling style is much less common but incredibly powerful because it speaks to the overarching problem in a less threatening way.
+The storytelling style is much less common but incredibly powerful because it speaks to the overarching problem in a relatable way.
 Outside of technology, we call these myths, legends, and parables and they’re a fast and easy way to express complex concepts quickly.
 When I say the Good Samaritan, mention Icarus, or talk about Crying Wolf, the vast majority of people will understand what I mean.

 But remember the Storytelling style has to supplement the Descriptive, it can’t stand on its own.
 We need both to get work done.

-That said, these docs are incredibly useful.
+That said, these docs are incredibly useful for one simple reason:

 This is your chance to show me you understand my problem and how to solve it.
 When I decide to